An Empirical Analysis of Machine Learning Model and Dataset Documentation, Supply Chain, and Licensing Challenges on Hugging Face: Introduction

-The main contributions of this paper are the following: \begin{itemize} \item A critical evaluation of the current state of documentation on Hugging Face. \item An analysis of the interactions between models and datasets in the supply chain. \item An analysis of the licensing ecosystem on Hugging Face and potential compliance problems. \item Actionable suggestions for how model hubs can better facilitate supply chain management activities. \item A cleaned, reusable, and extensible dataset of models, datasets, and their relationships, and a tool suite capable of generating newer versions of said dataset~\cite{anonymous_repo}. \end{itemize}
+The main contributions of this paper are the following: \begin{itemize} \item A critical evaluation of the current state of documentation on Hugging Face. \item An analysis of the interactions between models and datasets in the ML supply chain on Hugging Face. \item An analysis of the licensing ecosystem on Hugging Face and potential compliance problems. \item An in-depth manual analysis of the top models and datasets on Hugging Face. \item Actionable suggestions for how model hubs can better facilitate supply chain management activities. \item A cleaned, reusable, and extensible dataset of models, datasets, and their relationships, and a tool suite capable of generating newer versions of said dataset~\cite{anonymous_repo}. \end{itemize}